DragonMinded/netboot/README.md

 ## Script Invocation

+### netdimm_send

+This script handles sending a single binary to a single cabinet, assuming it is on and ready for connection.
 Invoke the script like so to see options:

 ```
 python3 -m scripts.netdimm_send --help